rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day8.md

     return None
 ```
-Read `stop = ["Observation:"]` closely — this is the single most important line in the whole day.
+Read `stop = ["Observation:"]` closely, this is the single most important line in the whole day.
 It's an instruction to Groq itself: "the moment the model starts typing the literal word 'Observation:', stop generating immediately."
-Without this, the model — having just been shown the exact format including "Observation:" — would happily *predict* what the observation probably says and write it out itself, without ever actually running your real Python function.
+Without this, the model, having just been shown the exact format including "Observation:" would happily *predict* what the observation probably says and write it out itself, without ever actually running your real Python function.
 This one setting is what physically forces the model to stop and wait for the *real* answer instead of guessing a fake one.

 Also notice `conversation` is a single, ever-growing string.
 Every step, the model's new thinking gets pasted onto the end, and so does the real observation.
-By the time the loop reaches step 3 or 4, the model can "see" its own earlier reasoning and the real results it already gathered, all inside one long piece of text — this is how the conversation "remembers" earlier steps without any special memory system (that comes much later, in Week 4).
+By the time the loop reaches step 3 or 4, the model can "see" its own earlier reasoning and the real results it already gathered, all inside one long piece of text. this is how the conversation "remembers" earlier steps without any special memory system (that comes much later, in Week 4).

 ## What actually happened when I ran it

 The question was: *"How many years are listed in my document and what are the revenues for each according to the document?"* Here's what genuinely happened, step by step:

-**Step 1:** The model reasoned it needed to check `get_doc_years` first, called it, and got back: `"Available years: 2021, 2022, 2023"` — but remember, this is a placeholder function that always says the same thing regardless of the truth.
+**Step 1:** The model reasoned it needed to check `get_doc_years` first, called it, and got back: `"Available years: 2021, 2022, 2023"`  but remember, this is a placeholder function that always says the same thing regardless of the truth.

 **Step 2:** The model then searched the real documents for those years' revenues, and the real Apple 10-K data came back — a genuine table showing figures for 2024, 2023, and 2022 (not 2021 at all).